-Legumes are a very healthy and economical food to include as part of a balanced diet.
+Legumes are a great addition to your diet if you have Parkinson’s.
 These nutrition powerhouses contain both insoluble and soluble fibre, plus resistant starch.
 Resistant starch promotes gut health by feeding the good bacteria that live in your large bowel.
+Legumes are also suggested as part of the MIND diet and Mediterranean diet which both offer a range of health benefits.
+If you have Parkinson’s and do not currently eat legumes, now is a great time to start eating these plant foods.

 Examples of legumes include: